net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 ##Bug reporting
 So, you crashed, or something similarly unpleasant happened.
-If you crashed or freezed, be specific about the kind of failure you had: did you get an Unity dialog box?
+If you crashed or froze, be specific about the kind of failure you had: did you get an Unity dialog box?
 Did you get a Windows dialog box, or on *nix, did the process terminate by SIGABRT?
 Did you get a crash folder (a folder whose name is the date in your KSP install directory?
 ###Windows dialog box or SIGABRT
 You probably encountered a glog `CHECK` failure.
 Go to `<KSP directory>\glog`, check that there is a recent FATAL file.
 Do not send the FATAL file only.
 Instead, take the most recent INFO file, upload it on gist or pastebin, and link it in the IRC channel.
 Ask the channel ops for further guidance.
 ###Have a crash folder